minvws/nl-covid19-notification-app-backend/README.md

 The rest of the setup should work as-is.

 ### Projects
-This code base consists of the following projects that allow you to locally set up a backend that contains Temporary Exposure Keys, Exposure Key Sets, a Manifest, and the various configuration JSON files that are representative of the actual backend.
+The codebase consists of the following projects, allowing you to locally set up a backend that contains Temporary Exposure Keys, Exposure Key Sets, a Manifest, and the various configuration JSON-files that are representative of the actual backend.
+- DatabaseProvision
+- DbBuilder
+- GenTeks
+- ForceTekAuth
+- PublishContent
+- SigtestFileCreator
+- ProtobufScrubber
+- EfgsTestDataGenerator
+- Content.WebApi
+- DailyCleanup
+- EksEngine
+- ICC.V2.WebApi
+- Icc.WebApp
+- Iks.Downloader
+- Iks.Uploader
+- ManifestEngine
+- MobileAppApi.WebApi

+#### DatabaseProvision
+A console application that removes and rebuilds the required databases; only used for development and debugging.
+The `nonuke`-argument can be supplied to prevent removing any existing databases.
+Additionally, several types of JSON-files can be inserted into the database by means of passing one of the following arguments, followed by a path to the specific JSON-file:
+- `-a`, for AppconfigV2.
+- `-r`, for RiskCalculationParametersV2.
+- `-b`, for ResourcebundleV2.
+- `-b2`, for ResourcebundleV3.

+#### DbBuilder
+Identical to the DatabaseProvisioner, but only supports the `nonuke`-argument.

 #### GenTeks
-This console application project generates Temporary Exposure Keys (or TEKs) and inserts them into the database.
-This project exists for development and testing purposes only.
-The amount of TEKs generated can be controlled by `commandLineArgs` in `launchSettings.json` (located in `src/GenTeks/Properties/`).
-The default setting is `10 1000`, which means 10 so-called workflows (also knows as buckets) are created, with 1000 TEKs in each workflow/bucket.
+A console-application that generates Temporary Exposure Keys ('TEKs') and inserts them into the database.
+For development- and testing-purposes only.
+Two arguments can be passed to the application: the amount of workflows (or 'buckets') and the amount of TEKs per workflow.
+By default, 10 workflows with each 14 TEKs are created, equivalent to passing the arguments `10 14`.

+#### ForceTekAuth
+A console-application that authenticates all workflows in the database, equivalent to users contacting the GGD to publish their workflows.
+For development- and testing-purposes only; no command-line arguments can be provided.

+#### PublishContent
+A console-application that, equal to DatabaseProvision, allows the insertion of various JSON-files into the database.
+The files can be inserted into the database by means of passing one of the following arguments, followed by a path to a JSON-file that contains said content:
+- `-a`, for AppconfigV2.
+- `-r`, for RiskCalculationParametersV2.
+- `-b`, for ResourcebundleV2.
+- `-b2`, for ResourcebundleV3.

+#### SigtestFileCreator

 ## License
 This project is licensed under the EUPL license.
 See [LICENSE](LICENSE/LICENSE.txt) for more information.